colorjs/color-space/README.md

 Everything derives from the space's own conversions — colorants from the full-intensity primaries (Bradford-adapted to the D50 PCS), the TRC from the neutral diagonal.
 A space that isn't empirically matrix×transfer (cylinders, luma/chroma, opponent) throws rather than emit a lying profile.
 Colorants are pinned to Lindbloom's D50 matrices, the TRC to IEC 61966-2-1, and every profile passes macOS ColorSync in the suite.

-## Data

-`color-space/data.json` is the registry's data as one language-neutral artifact: per-space metadata with conventional ranges, the conversion-graph edges, gamut primaries, CIE whitepoints, the CIE 1931 2° color-matching functions, and the cited input→output conformance triples the test suite pins the formulas to.
-It carries no executable formulas — those live in [`spaces/`](spaces) — but it is the scaffolding a port needs: the topology, the constants, and the conformance cases to verify against.

 ## MCP

 Color math is what language models hallucinate — plausible matrices, wrong in the third decimal.
 The zero-dependency MCP server lets agents call the verified conversions instead: